Does Pet Insurance Cover Emergency Vet Visits?

 Accident and illness pet insurance

-This covers emergency visits related to both accidents and sudden illnesses, including allergic reactions, severe vomiting or diarrhea, seizures or urinary blockages.
-Coverage includes diagnostic tests, emergency surgeries, rehabilitation and treatments for both trauma and medical conditions.
+Accident and illness policies cover emergency visits related to both accidents and sudden illnesses, including allergic reactions, severe vomiting or diarrhea, seizures or urinary blockages, provided that they happen after the waiting period.
+Coverage includes diagnostic tests, emergency surgeries, rehabilitation and treatments for trauma and medical conditions.

 Who Has Emergency Vet Visits Coverage?